adamwoolhether/httper/README.md

 )

 func main() {
-	// Defaults to http defaults out of the box — optionally supply your own
+	// Defaults to http defaults out of the box.
+Optionally supply your own
 	// http.Client or http.RoundTripper for full control.
 	c, err := client.Build(
 		client.WithTimeout(10 * time.Second),